 Set boundaries for others and yourself:

-You may find yourself having an established goal, and a solid idea of how to get there; however, notice that you constantly come up with excuses to deviate from what you have to do.
+You may find yourself having an established goal and a solid idea of how to get there; however, notice that you constantly come up with excuses to deviate from what you have to do.
 If you feel like this speaks to you, don’t worry!
-Research suggests that there are reasons for our failed efforts of self-control, and to give you a spoil alert — They’re not all bad!
-Keep an eye out for our next article, where we will explore the advantages and disadvantages of our own mental scripts that lead us to deviate away from the steps necessary to achieve our goals
+Research suggests that there are reasons for our failed self-control efforts, and to give you a spoil alert — They’re not all bad!
+Keep an eye out for our next article, where we will explore the advantages and disadvantages of our own mental scripts that lead us to deviate away from the steps necessary to achieve our goals.